codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 }
 ```

-The following Gradle task by [MrRamych](https://github.com/MrRamych) was based on the solution above.
+The following Gradle task by [Ramil Khamitov](https://github.com/Ram-002) was based on the solution above.

 ```gradle
 configurations { codacy }